APEEP electron precipitation models

 The following provides a brief description of the available data sets, links to more detailed information, and access to the data sets.
 These data sets are freely available for scientific use.
 We ask you to cite the references, as given below for each data set, in any publication using the data.

-PROXY MODELS, DATA SETS
+EARLIER PROXY MODELS, DATA SETS

 APEEP v1, MEE precipitation model and ionization rates: years 1850-2015, temporal resolution 1 day, part of the CMIP6 recommendation.
 This is a statistical model fitted on zonally averaged MEPED data, it is described in detail by van de Kamp et al. (2016).
 This is a proxy model depending solely on the geomagnetic Ap index, which allows to extend the data set back in time.
 This model is recommended for the Coupled Model Intercomparison Project Phase 6 (CMIP6), see Matthes et al. (2017) for details.
 Access the data set through the SOLARIS-HEPPA CMIP6 page.